virtualritz/exifmv/README.md

 ## Caveats For Developers

 This is based on a Python script that did more or less the same thing and which served me well for 15 years.
-When I started to learn Rust in 2018 I decided to port the Python code to Rust to as CLI app learning experience.
+When I started to learn Rust in 2018 I decided to port the Python code to Rust as CLI app learning experience.

 As such this app may not be the prettiest code you’ve come accross lately.
 It may also contain non-idiomatic (aka: non-Rust) ways of doing stuff.
-And contain bugs.
+If you feel like fixing any of those or add some nice features, I look forward to merger your PRs.
+Beers!